vplasencia/ethrome-2024-bandada-slides/slides.md

 <br>

-- Improve user experience and developer experience (Documentation, SDKs, CLI, templates).
+- Improve developer experience (Documentation, SDKs, CLI, templates).

 - Integrate other protocols like POAP, Zupass, etc.

-- Logical operators for credentials, create groups with multiple credentials.
+- Work on the concept of Universal Groups, which are groups compatible with other protocols such as [Semaphore](https://semaphore.pse.dev/), [MACI](https://maci.pse.dev/) and [RLN](https://github.com/Rate-Limiting-Nullifier).

 - Work on on-chain groups to have the same functionalities that off-chain groups have now (join groups with invite link, credential groups, etc.).